siddharthtiwari-03/UnSQL/Readme.md

 ## 1. Overview

 **UnSQL** simplifies working with structured databases by dynamically generating SQLs under the hood.
 It provides developer friendly interface while eliminating the complexities of SQL.
-UnSQL also utilizes placeholders and prepared statements to prevent SQL-injections.
+UnSQL also utilizes placeholders and parameterized SQL statements to prevent SQL-injections.

 ### 1.1 Breaking Changes